Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 ======
 - [07/2025] Our paper "Advanced Multi-Target Navigation Using ADD-RRVS with Double Q-Learning" has been accepted by <b>IEEE ICIA 2025</b>!

-- [06/2025] Our paper "A Neural Network Approach to Image-Based Navigation and Localization" recognized with Honorable Mentions award at 2025 IJCNN conference!
+- [06/2025] Our paper "A Neural Network Approach to Image-Based Navigation and Localization" recognized with <a href="https://2025.ijcnn.org/program/awards" target="_blank">Honorable Mentions Award</a> at <b>2025 IJCNN</b> conference!

 - [05/2025] Our two papers have been accepted by <b>IEEE MWSCAS 2025</b>.
 Congratulations, Justin!

 - [05/2025] Our three papers have been accepted by <b>IEEE FIE 2025</b>!

-- [04/2025] Our paper "A Neural Network Approach to Image-Based Navigation and Localization" has been accepted by <b>IJCNN 2025</b> (flagship conference in the field of Computational Intelligence)!
+- [04/2025] Our paper "A Neural Network Approach to Image-Based Navigation and Localization" has been accepted by <b>2025 IJCNN</b> (flagship conference in the field of Computational Intelligence)!

 - [03/2025] Our two papers have been accepted by <b>IEEE CEC 2025</b> (flagship conference in the field of Computational Intelligence).
 Congratulations, Samuel!